 Parenting is hard enough, but throw in difficult behaviors, and ugh, watch out!
-All my respect goes out to parents, I really don't know a harder job out there.
-Here are some suggestions this week for coping with difficult behaviors: DO:
+All my respect goes out to parents, I really don't know of a harder job.
+Here are some suggestions this week for coping with difficult behaviors:

 - Respect the child as an individual